In Part One of this tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

-( Links widget: ‘Select Link Category’ drop-down menu)
+( WordPress Links widget: ‘Select Link Category’ drop-down menu)

-When you have finished configuring the Links Widget, click the Save button to update your settings.
-Your links will display immediately on your sidebar area …
+When you have finished configuring your Links Widget, click the Save button …

-(External links added to sidebar section)
+(External links added to WordPress sidebar navigation section)